vdella/not-a-hat/README.md

 # not-a-hat
-A Python application for handling CFG grammars according to the Backus-Naur Form.
+A Python application for handling CFG grammars according to the Backus-Naur Form (BNF).

 This project uses Poetry as its main dependency manager.
 For installing it, you may use